w3c/permissions-ws-2022/report.md

 Suggested future work is to further investigate pull-based permissions models as an alternative to push-based models for web capabilities at large.
 To support this cross-disciplinary exploration, an open forum where to seek early UX consensus across implementers for new permissions UX would facilitate the process.
 As of today, cross-stakeholder UX feedback is sought too late in the design process to allow for UX-initiated design iteration without breaking changes.

-### New Web Experiences and App Models {#new-web-experiences-and-app-models}
+### New Web Experiences and App Models

 **Presenter**: Penelope McLachlan, Google

 **Slides**: TBD

 The web is a successful application platform, especially for desktop computing applications in productivity and creativity.
 However, there's more opportunity for growth.

 How can we offer developers the richest possible set of capabilities for building great applications, offering the power of OS native applications, while keeping the best of the web: safety, interoperability across browsers + OSs and linkability?

 Many advanced capabilities, such as the ability to register file type associations, are baseline expectations of users for applications on their OS.
 These are necessary capabilities for web apps to offer convenient, competitive experiences for users, but they aren't powers we would want just any website to have.
 Today, we have a one size fits all approach where we basically pass all responsibility on to the user & site developer.

 How might we differentiate between the applications that need these kinds of capabilities and random websites that might be disrupting user browsing journeys by asking for these powers unnecessarily or even using them for abusive purposes such as fingerprinting or user data exfiltration?

 It may be possible for user agents to recognize that some sites are more trustworthy than others using crowd signals.
 For example, what if we recognize that some sites are applications (such as a video chat app) that have certain requirements to offer user value, whereas others have no need for these capabilities.

 Some of the signals we could look at include:

 *   If the user has installed the site as an application, taking advantage of existing user mental models around what installed apps can do
 *   Developer assertions that can be disclosed at appropriate times to the user in browser UI
 *   Anonymous crowd behavioral data or user behavioral data on device on the site or similar sites
 *   Ratings and reviews

 Some APIs we might consider restricting to differentiated, higher trust environments:

 *   Borderless/seamless modes
 *   Local font access
 *   Compute pressure
 *   Idle detection
 *   File handling
 *   Multi-screen window placement

 What this would mean is that not all sites would get to request access to all capabilities for users.
 Permission requests from non-differentiated trust sites could be automatically blocked.
 More trustworthy sites could gain access with less friction, for example via a single permission request for multiple APIs.

 If successful, we could create a web where users are safer and less interrupted than they are today because more permission requests would be automatically declined, and where it is easier for users to use web applications because it's less likely that they will get themselves into a permission state where the application cannot function in its primary capacity.
 For example, many users cannot use web video chat apps if they accidentally block camera/mic permission and are unable to recover.

 There are many challenges to work through with this approach.
 The browser should _act as the user's agent_ but knowing the user's intention is not easy.
 We must consider, in each API, the impact of getting it wrong.

-## Breakout summaries {#breakout-summaries}
+## Breakout summaries

-### Novel building blocks for capability control {#novel-building-blocks-for-capability-control}
+### Novel building blocks for capability control

 **Reporter**: Serena Chen